 Use Color to Visually Divide the Space

 Built for the recently widowed Truus Schröder and her three children, the second floor of the home can be opened up to form a large living area or separated to create private bedrooms.
-Even when the physical dividers are open (as shown above), color on the ground continues to visually divide the open floor plan.
+Even when the physical dividers are open, color on the ground continues to visually divide the open floor plan.

 Try it at home: In a studio apartment, use tape to section off a "bedroom" on the floor, then paint that area a contrasting color, following our guide to painting floors.